jaeyk/comp_thinking_social_science/style_guides.md

 ## Other stuff

 [Don't repeat yourself](http://web.archive.org/web/20131204221336/http://programmer.97things.oreilly.com/wiki/index.php/Don%27t_Repeat_Yourself)
-- There are fundamentals.
-And there are principles.

 [A survey on literate programming](http://www.literateprogramming.com/index.html)

-- Writing a paper and code are not fundamentally different.
-They are all about logic and communications.

 [Literate programming](http://www.literateprogramming.com/knuthweb.pdf) by [Donald E. Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) (he also created the TeX computer typesetting system)

-[How to include an SVG image in LaTeX](http://ctan.math.illinois.edu/info/svg-inkscape/InkscapePDFLaTeX.pdf) by Johan B. C. Engelen

-- SVG provides a much better image resolution than PNG, and other image formats do (NEVER try JPEG).
-If you need a clear image in your papers or presentations, consider this option.